pazams/go-for-javascript-developers/README.md

 ![science is more art than science](/images/science_art.png)

 Aside of technical considerations, other considerations, such as community adoption are also important.
-It was reported that Facebook moved away from the Erlang language because [it was hard to find qualified programmers](http://highscalability.com/blog/2014/2/26/the-whatsapp-architecture-facebook-bought-for-19-billion.html)
+It was [reported](http://highscalability.com/blog/2014/2/26/the-whatsapp-architecture-facebook-bought-for-19-billion.html) that Facebook moved away from the Erlang language because it was hard to find qualified programmers.

 Having said that, it is worthy to note that Javascript excels in I/O intense applications, and less so in CPU intense applications.